 - Emails are purporting to be from the IRS—be a healthy skeptic!

-Social Media Scams: Social media is a free-for-all for sharing information with just about anyone.
-Scams conducted through these channels frequently prey on events like the COVID-19 pandemic to try tricking people.
+Social media scams.
+Social media is a free-for-all for sharing information with just about anyone.
+Scams conducted through these channels frequently prey on major events like government shutdowns and pandemics to try tricking people.

-'Vishing': Phone calls from criminals impersonating IRS agents remain a threat to taxpayers.
-The IRS has seen a decline in these phone scams but urges taxpayers to be wary of this scam.
+'Vishing'.
+Phone calls from criminals impersonating IRS agents remain a threat to taxpayers.
+Taxpayers are encouraged to always be wary of this scam.

-Help spread the word about these scams to cut the profits for fraudsters this tax season.
+Help spread the word about these scams to cut the profits for fraudsters during tax season.

 “Your money was hard-earned and belongs to you,” Budzko said.
 “Protect it.”